 The discomfort tends to worsen in the morning when you take the first steps out of bed.
 You can also experience severe pain after sitting for a long period of time.
 Because of heel stiffness, it can be very difficult to climb stairs.
 If you suffer from plantar foot disease, you will not feel pain during prolonged activity.

 During your first consultation at Premier Podiatry, your plantar fasciitis doctor begins with a thorough review of your medical history.
 Next, he performs a physical examination of your foot and probes it for tenderness.
 The location of your pain often indicates its cause.

-If your doctor suspects you have plantar fasciitis, he may order imaging tests such digital x-rays, which also detect heel spurs, arthritis and fractures.
+If your Clifton, NJ podiatrist suspects you have plantar fasciitis, he may order imaging tests such digital x-rays, which also detect heel spurs, arthritis and fractures.
 While rare, you may need MRIs or an ultrasound image test if your initial plantar fasciitis treatment was unsuccessful.